ericdrosado-teacher/JS-Tic-Tac-Toe/README.md

 In this assignment you will use your knowledge of javascript and change the marker of the Computer player to something other than `O`.
 In order to complete this assignment you must do the following:

 - [ ] You will be working with me as a collaborator so you must follow the GitHub Flow
-- [ ] Follow the instructions below under `To play game locally` to play the game on your computer 🙂
+- [ ] Follow the, `To play game locally` instructions below to play the game on your computer 🙂
 - [ ] Read the code so you understand the logic 📖
 - [ ] Merge your changes to the main branch